Genera77/Neo4j-Retrieval/README.md

-Based off Techleads documents chatbot below, with nearly all of langchain documentation in the data.txt
+Based off Techleads documents chatbot below, with all of Neo4j documentation in the data.txt

 # chatgpt-retrieval